SCHOOL OF HEALTH SCIENCES

 Graduate Record Exam (GRE)

-KGI does not require the GRE and submitted scores will not be considered in the admissions process.
+KGI does not require the GRE, and submitted scores will not be considered in the admissions process.

 Three Letters of Recommendation